Laknath1996/RAG-exps/src/README.md

 ### Todo List

-* Write the RAG baseline
+* ✅ Write the RAG baseline
-* Write the training script
+* ✅ Write the finetuning script
 * ✅ Generate prospective questions using Gemini
 * Use HF tokenizer to tokenizer the gutenberg dataset
 * configure the GPT2 model according to https://huggingface.co/learn/llm-course/en/chapter7/6